-This page describes the information that may be collected by our apps, how we may use it, and how you can opt-out if you want to.
+This page describes the information that may be collected by Storyist 4.2 and later, how we may use it, and how you can opt out if you want to.
+You can find information about older versions of our software (prior to 4.2) here.
+Privacy is important to us, and we believe that you have the right to privacy when using our apps.
 If you have questions, please contact us.
 We'd be happy to discuss it with you.

 We do not disclose the information to outside parties except as required by law.